aaronicsubstances/code-augmentor/README.md

    * `afterAllFilesHook` - optional function that will be called once, after all files of aug codes are read and processed.
 Called with two arguments: a context object and a standard NodeJS completion callback function.
    * `beforeFileHook` - optional function that will be called every time just after a file of aug codes (even if empty) has been read, before the aug codes are processed.
 Called with two arguments: a context object and a standard NodeJS completion callback function.
    * `afterFileHook` - optional function that will be called every time just after all aug codes (even if empty) of a file have been processed.
 Called with two arguments: a context object and a standard NodeJS completion callback function.
-   * `allErrors` - array which contains any errors encountered during execution.
+   * `allErrors` - output array which contains any errors encountered during execution.
+   * `generateStackTrace` - takes an error object and returns a string stack trace of it and any nested cause error objects.

 These methods can be overriden in a subclass:
    * `logVerbose`, `logInfo`, `logWarn` - methods which are called with a format string, *args, and **kwargs, when a verbose message, normal message, or warning message is issued.
 By default all normal and warning messages are printed to standard output, and verbose messages are ignored.